-When District 102 schools close, generally everything closes including all extracurricular activities, after school programs, community education activities including youth and adult classes, Early Childhood programs, and all non-district events.
-However, the Buffalo Grove Park District before and after school program does not close.
+When District 102 schools are closed, generally everything is cancelled including all extracurricular activities, community education activities including youth and adult classes, Early Childhood programs, all non-district events and all after school programs including the Buffalo Grove Park District before and after school program.

 If you disagree with a decision to hold school on a day when you believe the weather is hazardous, you are encouraged to keep your child home.
 Please contact your child’s school’s absence line to report the absence as an excused absence.

 If the wind chill, according to the National Weather Service, is 35 degrees below zero or colder at 5:30 a.m. and predicted to remain that low or become worse, school may be cancelled.
+School may also be cancelled if a heavy snow falls, especially when it falls around arrival time.
 Elementary school students are expected to go outdoors for recess, unless the wind chill factor falls below –5°F.